 Students who are considering using Sites Express for online portfolios and sites that they would like to access beyond graduation should consider developing a site in wordpress.com (or another external platform) as their Duke NetID access to Sites Express will expire soon after graduation.
 Students nearing graduation may also consider exporting their site from Sites Express and importing into wordpress.com.

 Sites Express is managed by a team of staff with representation from the Office of Information Technology (OIT) and Duke Learning Innovation.
-The service owner is OIT’s Academic and Media Technologies group.
-Our team uses feedback from the campus community to make adjustments and improvements in the overall Sites@Duke service.
+The service owner is OIT’s Duke Web Services.
+Our team uses feedback from the campus community to make adjustments and improvements in the overall Sites Express service.
 Find out more about the service governance process.

 Sites Express grew out of a 2009-2010 pilot with the Duke Digital Initiative.
 Read more about the project’s history.